-During our visit to the museum, my son first visited the winter weather exhibit.
-Both he and my husband, Chris, had fun throwing snowballs made out of yarn at each other.
+During our visit to the museum, my son, who was 4 years old at the time, first visited the winter weather exhibit.
+Both he and my husband had fun throwing snowballs made out of yarn at each other.
 My son also spent some time building with ice blocks.

 We then visited the Play It Safe exhibit.
 This section focuses on fire safety.
 My son loved it!
 He sprayed the fire hoses, slid down the firefighter’s pole, and set up orange cones.
 We had to drag him away from the fire safety exhibit.

 In Kids Town, he drove the city bus, changed a tire, filled up the car with gas, and bought some groceries.
 He also spent some time cooking up the food he bought.
 This was a very fun area.
 It was one of my favorites!

 Kids Town is such a great way for kids to learn about the world they see and live in daily.
 It also allows them to do the things that they see mom and dad do all the time.

 Our family enjoyed WaterWays too.
 My husband and son both loved playing with all of the tubes and waterwheels.
 They were amazed to see how these things would affect the water’s flow.

 My son played for a few minutes in the Dinosaur Expedition too.
 It was a fascinating area for some of the kids we saw, but it did not interest him as much as some of the other areas.